okfn/opendatasurvey/docs/index.md

 #### What's the relation with the Global Open Data Index?

 The [Global Open Data Survey][national-open-data-census] assesses the availability of key datasets at the national level.
-It has been run annually since 2012 by Open Knowledge International.
+It has been run annually since 2012 by Open Knowledge Foundation.
 It is used to produce the [Global Open Data Index][open-data-index], the global reference for the state of open data released by national governments.

 The Index (and Census) answer questions like: which key datasets are being released?
 Is the available data legally and technically usable so that citizens, civil society and businesses can realise the full benefits of the information?